harrykendell/ARTIQ/README.md

 - A subset of Python
 - Restricted by hardware timing constraints

 *NDScan* provides a convenience layer nominally just for running experimental sweeps.
-However, it is much more generally useful introducing the idea of `Fragments` allowing for a nice object oriented approach to experimental design.
+However, it is much more generally useful introducing the idea of `Fragments` and `ExpFragments` allowing for a nice object oriented approach to experimental design.
 Almost all of our code relies on *NDScan* due to how nuch easier it is to work with.

+The general outline is that `Fragment` classes are defined that represent "building blocks that accept parameters and produce result data", they can recursively contain other `Fragments` as member variables building up more complex blocks.
+We can then upgrade to `ExpFragments` which support the notion of also being run on their own.
+This effectively translates to being a full experiment.
+A nice feature is they natively support exposing parameters to the end user and sweeping over these parameters in, as the name suggests, N dimensional scans.

 ## Repository
 Any code that we write lives inside the `repository` directory.